ChetanChoudhary007/Linear-Regression-Projects/README.md

 # Linear Regression Projects

 Welcome to the Linear Regression Projects repository!
-This repository contains two separate projects: **House Price Prediction** and **Car Price Prediction**.
+This repository contains two separate projects: **House Price Prediction**, **Car Price Prediction** and  **Big Mart
+Sales Prediction Project**.
 Each project focuses on developing a machine learning model using linear regression to predict prices based on various features and attributes.
 This README.md file will guide you through the structure, usage, and getting started with both projects.

 ## Table of Contents